gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Fixed issues

+### Repackaged Tooling API

+We refactored the publication and packaging of the Tooling API.
+The Tooling API is now shipped in a single jar.
+All you need to work with the Tooling API is the tooling api jar and slf4j.
+Furthermore we repackaged the transitive dependencies to avoid conflicts with other libraries on your classpath.

 ## Incubating features

 Incubating features are intended to be used, but not yet guaranteed to be backwards compatible.